 Cats and dogs can be sold in pet shops and at markets, as long as these are authorised and registered animal establishments.
-In Cataluña, Cantabria and Extremadura the animals cannot be exposed in the window of the pet shop but they can be kept in the shop.
+In Cataluña, cats and dogs cannot be exposed in the pet shop shelves to attract clients.
+In Cantabria and Extremadura the animals cannot be exposed in the window of the pet shop but they can be kept in the shop.
 There are no such provisions in the other AC laws.

 In most regional laws, there are provisions related to itinerant sales of animals.
-However, only Cataluña specifically prohibits the sale in the street unless they have permission from the local authority.
+However, only Cataluña specifically prohibits the sale in the street or in itinerant shops.